 Masturbation: The Positive Effect of Solo Sex on Overall Wellbeing

-According to the latest data, around 78% of women in the UK masturbate and 96% of men.
-Masturbation is not only pleasurable it’s also extraordinarily healthy, and one of the safest ways to boost a positive connection to self while reducing stress and supporting overall health and well-being.
+Masturbation isn’t only pleasurable, it’s extraordinarily healthy.
+It’s one of the safest ways to boost a positive connection to self while reducing stress and supporting overall health and well-being.

-Sexual wellness is a term that has popped up a lot over the last year, it’s a term which refers to how well we are able to connect to our sensuality, and also be in a positive sexual relationship with others.
-Sexual wellness impacts our physical, mental, and social wellbeing on many levels, and now new research is revealing the integral effect it has on our lives.
+Sexual wellness is a term that’s popped up a lot over the past year.
+It’s a term that refers to how well we’re able to connect to our sensuality, as well as be in a positive sexual relationship with others.
+Sexual wellness affects our physical, mental, and social wellbeing on many levels, and it has an integral effect on our lives.

-Since then, we have come on leaps and bounds to fortifying the solo sex experience with the respect it deserves.
+Since then, we’ve come on leaps and bounds in fortifying the solo sex experience with the respect it deserves.
 Science has helped us to understand the complexities behind the effects of orgasm, and how this mysterious erotic energy contains natural healing benefits for the body and mind.

-When it comes to masturbation for women, a survey from Good Housekeeping found that over half of UK women own a vibrator to aid them.
-The shame and stigma for women around solo sex thankfully is slowly dying out, as we enter a new era of sexual revolution focused on unlocking the boundless gifts solo sex can bring, while simultaneously freeing women’s voices to embrace the full dimensionality of pleasure and sexuality.
+Many women in the UK now own vibrators as the shame and stigma around solo sex is thankfully dying out.
+We’re entering a new era of sexual revolution which is focused on unlocking the boundless gifts solo sex, while simultaneously freeing women’s voices to embrace the full dimensionality of pleasure and sexuality.

 DEEPENS THE MIND-BODY CONNECTION